Mariah May: All Elite Wrestling (2023–2025)

 In June 2024, May participated in the Owen Hart Foundation Tournament and subsequently defeated Willow Nightingale to win the tournament on 10 July episode of Dynamite.
 With the victory, she also earned an AEW Women's World Championship match against Storm at All In.
 Immediately after winning the tournament final, May turned on Storm and viciously attacked her and Storm's on-screen butler Luther, re-establishing herself as a heel and dubbing herself "The Glamour" Mariah May.
 At All In on 25 August, May defeated Storm to win the AEW Women's World Championship for the first time.
-On 4 September episode of Dynamite, May successfully defended her title in her first title defense against Nyla Rose.
+On 4 September episode of Dynamite, May successfully defended her title in her first title defence against Nyla Rose.
 Ever since winning the title, May yearned for Mina Shirakawa to return and celebrate her title win together.
 On 16 November episode of Collision, after successfully defending her title against Anna Jay, May reunited with Shirakawa once again.
 At Full Gear on 23 November, May held her title win celebration with Shirakawa, where May turned on Shirakawa.
 At Dynamite: Winter is Coming on 11 December, May successfully retained her title against Shirakawa.
 After the match, May was interrupted by Storm, who returned after a near four-month hiatus in AEW after losing the AEW Women's World Championship to May, and acted as if she had just joined AEW as a rookie in her "Rockstar" persona.
 At Dynamite: Maximum Carnage on 15 January 2025, Storm won a Casino Gauntlet match to earn a title shot against May.
 At Collision: Homecoming on 25 January, during a face-to-face with May, Storm revealed that her act was all a ruse and that she had been "Timeless" the entire time.
 At Grand Slam Australia on 15 February, May lost the AEW Women's World Championship to Storm, ending her reign at 174 days.
-At Revolution on 9 March, May failed to defeat Storm in a rematch for the title billed as a "Hollywood Ending" Falls Count Anywhere match to end their feud in what would be her final match in AEW.
+At Revolution on 9 March, May failed to defeat Storm in a rematch for the title billed as a "Hollywood Ending" Falls Count Anywhere match to end their feud in what was her final match in the promotion.
 May departed AEW in May 2025.